influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - To successfully restore a backup, use copy when a rename spans volumes.
 - Disable use of jsonnet with `/api/v2/templates/apply`.
 - Ensure that updating a check (`/checks/{checkID}`) does not require an owner ID.
 - Remove NATS for scraper processing.
+Note, this fix does not alter scraper functionality--scrapers still work as they did before.
   - ``nats-port`` and ``nats-max-payload-bytes`` flags have been deprecated.
   -  NATS is no longer embedded in InfluxDB.
-Because InfluxDB no longer requires a port for NATS, port conflct issues are reduced.
+Because InfluxDB no longer requires a port for NATS, port conflict issues are reduced.

-### Security

-Several security issues are fixed in this release:
-- Disable use of jsonnet with `/api/v2/templates/apply`.
-  This prevents crafted authenticated requests from exfiltrating files accessible to the user InfluxDB runs as.
-- Add read permissions check for querying data.
-  This prevents authenticated requests using a write-only token from reading data via the InfluxQL `/query` compatibility API.
-- Add write permissions check for `DELETE` and `DROP MEASUREMENT`.
-  This prevents authenticated requests using a read-only token from deleting data via the InfluxQL `/query` compatibility API.
-- Add the [`hardening-enabled`](/influxdb/v2.2/security/enable-hardening.md) option to limit flux/pkger HTTP requests.
-  By default, Flux HTTP and template fetching requests are allowed to access localhost and private IP addresses.
-  The new `hardening-enabled` option makes InfluxDB first verify that the IP address of the URL is not a private IP address.

-Additionally, several security issues were fixed in dependencies and the toolchain used to build InfluxDB:
-- The cumulative security fixes for [Flux v0.161.0](/flux/v0.x/release-notes/) since 0.139.0 are included in this release:
-  - Quote db identifiers.
-    This addresses injection vulnerabilities in database connections using `to()`.
-  - Make substring check bounds correctly.
-    This prevents authenticated queries from crashing the Flux engine.
-- The cumulative security fixes for [Go 1.17.8](https://go.dev/doc/devel/release#go1.17.minor) since Go 1.17.2 are included in this release.
-  This addresses an issue in the InfluxDB testsuite.
+- Resolve the issue that prevented the browser from tracking the cookie `expiry` correctly, causing the cookie to expire automatically when restarting the browser or changing tabs.
+Now, the cookie is correctly preserved.
+- Allow unlimited Flux http calls.
+Previously, http requests failed silently after 100MB of data transfer.

 ## v2.1.1 [2021-11-08]